chengcailiu/LuCaFound/README.md

 ### 2.3 Model Definition & Weight Loading (`model.py`)

 The model encoder and weight-loading utilities are provided in `model.py`.
 **Please download the pretrained weights** from the [release link](https://github.com/chengcailiu/LuCaFound/releases/download/weight/model.pt) and place the file under the local directory `./weights` before running the following code.
+We have updated the pretraining code.
+If you want to pretrain on your own dataset, please go to the `/pretrain` folder.

 ```python
 from model import ModelforExtractFea